 CMMC: The shifting cybersecurity landscape- DoD is tackling CUI leakage.

 DoD is plugging CUI leakage because loss of controlled unclassified information to adversaries compromises national security.
-Here’s why this matters:
+The implications to industry are significant – our webinars and other resources explain.
+Here are a few key points you should know:

 - CMMC (Cybersecurity Maturity Model Certification), a framework that builds on existing cybersecurity controls, rolls out in 2020.
 CMMC is intended to improve the security posture of organizations across the defense industrial base (DIB) and reduce cyber risk by shifting from supplier self-attestation to objective third-party certification, and from compliance to maturity.
 For organizations, this means moving from saying you’ve implemented security controls to demonstrating that you’ve implemented them, you’re using them, and that they’re effective.